Letter from Black students to the Department of Social Sciences at the Federal University of Espírito Santo, Brazil, 2017.

 We also affirm that we do not want to read only Black authors who debate issues related to ethno-racial relations.
 Contrary to what whiteness used to think, our people have extensive and diverse works that cover several areas and subjects.

-as a way to impede them from justifying not listening to our claim by saying that they don't know enough about Black authors' work.
+We propose to help Professors by sharing archives, texts, and other resources as a way to impede them from justifying not listening to our claim by saying that they don't know enough about Black authors' work.

 We also wish for other possible non-racist worlds, which unfortunately do not fit in this letter.